hi-its-aayush/webpage/README.md

 # Portfolio Website

 A personal portfolio website designed for IT Support and System Administration.
-Built with semantic HTML5, modern CSS Grid/Flexbox, and vanilla JavaScript.
+Built with  HTML, modern CSS Grid/Flexbox, and vanilla JavaScript.

 ### Features
 * **Performance:** Zero frameworks, 100/100 Lighthouse score.